Enhancing After‑Sales Experience: Strategies for Long‑Term Customer Loyalty

 • Even generate positive word-of-mouth

 Curious to see how?
 In this article, we will learn how to handle customer complaints effectively via email.
-Also, we will understand what after-sales service is, how to measure it, and how you can enhance it.
+Also, we will understand what after-sales service is, how to measure it, and how you can enhance it for consumer and D2C brands.

 What is After-sales Service?

-After-sales service is the help and support you provide to customers after they buy your product or service.
+After-sales service is the help, guidance and ongoing support provided to customers after a purchase.
 By providing good after-sales service, you can build customer loyalty and earn repeat business

 Let’s see what’s included in after-sales support: